Camps and Excursion Policy

 Further information and resources

-This policy should be read in conjunction with the following Department polices and guidelines:
+This policy should be read in conjunction with the following policies on the Department’s Policy and Advisory Library (PAL):

 The following school policies are also relevant to this Camps and Excursions Policy: